nalves599/bling-bank-sirs-project/REPORT.md

 #### 2.1.1.
 Design

 BlingBank's cryptographic custom library needs to protect, check, and unprotect documents.
-The protection of a document is done in such way that it ensure authenticity, confidentiality, and integrity.
-To achieve this we created a custom algorithm which follows the following steps:
+The protection of a document is done in such way that it ensure confidentiality, integrity and authenticity.
+In order to achieve this the following structure was created.

-(_Outline the design of your custom cryptographic library and the rationale behind your design choices, focusing on how it addresses the specific needs of your chosen business scenario._)

-(_Include a complete example of your data format, with the designed protections._)
+##### Confidentiality

+It was used AES(Advanced Encryption Standard) with a 256-bit key in CBC(Cipher Block Chaining) mode.
+In order to use CBC mode, an IV(Initialization Vector) is needed.

+##### Integrity

+The Library can accept either an HMAC(Hash-based Message Authentication Code) or a DS(digital signature).

+The HMAC uses SHA-256 as the hash function.
+In order to use HMAC, a key is needed.

+The DS uses ECDSA(Elliptic Curve Digital Signature Algorithm) with the p521 curve.
+In order to use a DS, a private key is needed.

+##### Authenticity

+Authenticity is achieved by using a DS.
+By using a DS, the document can be signed with a private key and then verified with the corresponding public key.
+This way, the document can be verified by anyone with the public key, allowing for non-repudiation.

+###### Replay Attacks

+By itself, the Library does not protect against replay attacks.
+This is done by design.
+The Library is meant to be stateless, so it does not keep track of the documents that were already processed.
+It is up to the user of the Library to keep track of the documents that were already processed.

+##### Document Structure

+With all the properties mentioned above, we can now define how the library will protect the documents.

+Starting by the "outside" layer, we can get two parts: the iv and the protected data.

+Since the iv is not sensitive data, it can be sent in plain text.
+And it can be easily extracted from the protected data, since it is the first 16 bytes.

+The protected data is encrypted with the iv and with a aes key.

+Before encrypting, the data is divided into multiple parts.
+The first part is the content length.
+The second part is the content itself.
+The third part is the nonce length.
+The fourth part is the nonce itself.
+The fifth part is the HMAC or DS length.
+The sixth part is the HMAC or DS itself.

+The HMAC or DS is calculated over the content and the nonce.

+TODO: ADD JSON comparison

+TODO: ADD img of the structure

 #### 2.1.2.
 Implementation